azizndao/glib/README.md

 - **Structured errors**: Proper HTTP status codes with consistent JSON error responses
 - **Rich context helpers**: 30+ utility methods to minimize boilerplate

-This framework prioritizes developer experience and clean code over flexibility.
-If you prefer a more minimalist or standard library approach, this may not be the right fit.

 ## Features

 - **Clean API**: Intuitive routing interface with fluent/builder pattern